 Now, its time to learn how to draw graffiti letters here.

-To learn a bit more about graffiti history, check out the World’s Top 20 Most Famous Graffiti Artists.
+To learn a bit more about graffiti, check out the World’s Top 20 Most Famous Graffiti Artists.